jidongxiao/CSCI1200-DataStructures/lectures/04_pointers/README.md

 ```
 tests to see if p is pointing somewhere that appears to be useful before accessing and printing the value stored
 at that location.
-- But don’t make the mistake of assuming pointers are automatically initialized to NULL
+- But don’t make the mistake of assuming pointers are automatically initialized to NULL.

 ## 4.7 Arrays